-One of my most popular posts on this blog is My (Disaster) Digital Perm Review, and as disastrous as it was, I am actually contemplating getting another digital perm, perhaps later on in the year.
+One of my most popular posts on this blog is My (Disaster) Digital Perm Review.

 (Yes, really.
 Because as much as I hated that experience, digital perms, when done right, are incredible.)